qmk/qmk_api/docs/development_overview.md

 * Zip a copy of the source
 * Upload the firmware, source zip, and a metadata file to Minio.
 * Report the status of the job to RQ

+# API Service

+The API service is a relatively simple Flask application.
+There are a few main views you should understand.

+## @app.route('/v1/compile', methods=['POST'])

+This is the main entrypoint for the API.
+A client's interaction starts here.
+The client POST's a JSON document describing their keyboard, and the API does some (very) basic validation of that JSON before submitting the compile job.

+## @app.route('/v1/compile/&lt;string:job_id&gt;', methods=['GET'])

+This is the most frequently called endpoint.
+It pulls the job details from redis, if they're still available, or the cached job details on Minio if they're not.

+## @app.route('/v1/compile/&lt;string:job_id&gt;/hex', methods=['GET'])

+This method allows users to download the compiled firmware file.

+## @app.route('/v1/compile/&lt;string:job_id&gt;/source', methods=['GET'])

+This method allows users to download the source for their firmware.